Private, 7145, George Mundin ORTON 2nd Battalion, East Surrey Regiment Died, 4th October 1918

 He is buried in Wimereux Communal Cemetery, France, grave reference VI.G.8 and was awarded the British War and Victory medals.

-7th Battalion, Queens (Royal West Surrey Regiment)
+Private, G/14940, Harry RICE 7th Battalion, Queens (Royal West Surrey Regiment) Killed in Action, 24th February 1917

 Harry Rice was born in Raunds in 1897, the youngest son on John and Rebecca Rice of Marshall’s Road.
-He was baptised at St. Peter’s Church on the same day, 15th August 1897, as two other future victims of the Great War, Dick Cobley and Arthur Knighton
+He was baptised at St. Peter’s Church on the same day, 15th August 1897, as two other future victims of the Great War, Dick Cobley and Arthur Knighton.

 He went to France in November 1916 and like many other Raunds men serving overseas, received at Christmas a five shilling postal order from the Raunds Wesleyan Church “as a small token of our appreciation and regard”.